Insights & Resources

 Canada's insured weather losses hit $8.5 billion in 2024 alone — nearly triple the previous decade's annual average.
 Ontario homeowners are feeling it at renewal time, with premiums climbing over 7% year-over-year.
 Here's what's happening, what it means for your policy, and the practical steps you can take right now.

-Winter Driving in Ontario: What Your Auto Insurance Actually Covers (and What It Doesn't)
+Winter Driving in Ontario: What Your Auto Insurance Covers

 Sliding into a ditch on black ice doesn't change how Ontario determines fault.
 Here's what every driver needs to know about winter tire discounts, collision coverage, and how to protect yourself — and your premium — before the first snowfall.